“There exist limitless opportunities in every industry. Where there is an open mind, there will always be a frontier.”

 - Charles Kettering - American inventor, engineer, businessman, and holder of 186 patents.

 One day, one of the mediocre players (in his mind) sheepishly suggested they throw the ball to him.
 He stated he was always open.
-The coach immediately said no to this idea, it wouldn’t work and besides, this player was not “always open”.
-But something inside of him encouraged him to look at the film from the last game and sure enough, the guy was wide open.
+The coach immediately said no to this idea, it wouldn’t work, and besides, this player was not “always open.”
+But something inside of him encouraged him to look at the film from the last game, and sure enough, the guy was wide open.
 So he looked at another film, and another and another.
-To his amazement, this player was in fact always open.
-Because in his mind, the coach had branded this player as a non-star and just knew he wasn’t consistently open, he over looked the possibility at using him for big plays.
+To his amazement, this player was, in fact, always open.
+Because in his mind, the coach had branded this player as a non-star and just knew he wasn’t consistently open, he overlooked the possibility of using him for big plays.
 He was dumbfounded and couldn’t believe that he’d been so closed-minded.
-Once he saw the player in this new light, the coach started using him as a receiver and the team moved ahead.
+Once he saw the player in this new light, the coach started using him as a receiver, and the team moved ahead.
 Suddenly the coach had a whole new set of plays and took them to the championship.

 This event made the speaker stop and ask himself about what else he had closed his mind to because of his own preconceived notions.
-He began to look not only on the football field, but in other parts of his life as well.
+He began to look not only on the football field but also in other parts of his life.